MonkmanMH/DataScienceResources_draft/docs/DataScience.md

 David Donoho (2015) [_50 Years of Data Science_](http://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf), based on a presentation at the Tukey Centennial workshop, Princeton NJ Sept 18 2015.

+* Jenny Bryan and Hadley Wickham, "Data	Science:	A	Three	Ring	Circus	or	a	Big	Tent?"(https://arxiv.org/ftp/arxiv/papers/1712/1712.07349.pdf) {discussion of Donoho, _50 Years of Data Science_}

 ---
 ### The Practice of Data Science